-a) Primary sources of micro - organisms in foods.

-b) Extrinsic and intrinsic parameters affecting growth and survival of microbes.

-c) Contamination and micro - organisms in the spoilage of different kinds of foods and their preservation. - Cereal and cereal products egg and poultry, milk and milk products, canned foods.
+- a) Primary sources of micro organisms in foods. - b) Extrinsic and intrinsic parameters affecting growth and survival of microbes. - c) Food Preservation : Use of high and low temperature, dehydration, freezing, feeze drying, irradiation in food preservation. - d) Contamination and micro organisms in the spoilage of different kinds of foods and their preservation.
+Cereal and cereal products, egg and poultry, milk and milk products, canned foods.